Utah Administrative Code

 (1) upon receipt of a late report from that LEA, restart the transfer process within the month (if the report is submitted by 10:00 a.m. on or before the tenth working day of the month) or in the following month (if the report is submitted after 10:00 a.m. on or after the tenth working day of the month); and

-(2) inform the appropriate Board Committee at its next regularly scheduled Committee meeting.
+(2) appropriately inform the Board at its next regularly scheduled meeting.

 (3) inform the chair of the governing board if LEA staff are not responsive in correcting ongoing problems with data.